steveclarke/mcp-superthread-plus/docs/terminology-mapping.md

 ### What About list_id vs status_id?

 We use `list_id` because:
-- SuperThread UI uses both "list" and "status" interchangeably
+- Superthread UI uses both "list" and "status" interchangeably
 - API exclusively uses `list_id`
 - Less translation needed
 - But we do describe it as "(status column)" for clarity